 Vision: Non-state education was first recognized in the Education Act in 1991.
 Throughout the years the role of the non-state sector has grown, as have objectives set by the state towards it.
 In the current National Education Strategy 2013-2022, non-state schools are mentioned along with the state and municipality schools.
 The vision is that education system is comprised of these three types of schools that are constantly improving and cooperating with each other; while their employees hold authority in the society and lead discussions on the development of the education system, the success of the Lithuanian state, and cultural and economic development (p.
 22).

 According to the Education Act (Article 7), pre-school education takes place in the family, and at the request of parents, it is provided according to the ECEC program.
-ECEC institutions accept children from 1 to 5/6 years.
+ECEC institutions accept children from birth until they begin attending pre-primary education programme (at around 6 years).
 Public ECEC institutions comprise 75% of the providers (Aikos database).
 However, private providers play a relevant role, especially in most populated municipalities, as it fulfils the needs that public sector cannot meet.

 While pre-school education is optional, one year of pre-primary education is compulsory for all children.
-This program can be implemented by both ECCE institutions and primary schools.
-This education level is regulated by the MoESS and municipalities do not have the same role as in the case of ECCE.
+This program can be implemented by both ECEC institutions and primary schools.
+This education level is regulated by the MoESS and municipalities do not have the same role as in the case of ECEC.

 Registration and approval: In order to legally register a private kindergarten, its founder has to select a legal form, choose a name, prepare and notarize the founding documents, and submit them to the Registry of Legal Entities (Methodological Recommendations for Non-State Preschools).
 The charges of registration slightly depends on the legal form of the new organization.
 The fees that the founder has to pay include charges for a name reservation, registration of legal form, also notarial fees.
 The body responsible for the registration of legal entities is a state enterprise called Centre of Registers (liet.
 Registrų centras).